Bridgeport (Google Maps Location)

 A few step further in, Damian did his peacock impression:

-Okay, so the Beardsley took a little warming up to for him.
-And, if you haven’t figured it out by now, this will certainly be a picture-heavy blog entry as really, all zoos are pretty much the same and it’s not like I was scurrying about taking notes.
+Okay, so the Beardsley Zoo wasn’t a hit for him right away.
+And, if you haven’t figured it out by now, this will certainly be a picture-heavy page as really, all zoos are pretty much the same and it’s not like I was scurrying about taking notes.
 I’ll just be walking you through the zoo in the order we enjoyed it.
 So let’s get going…

 We passed some buildings which we’d be seeing on our way out later.
 The first animal exhibit after the condor contained a couple wolves.
 Timber wolves to be exact.
 We viewed them from the safety of a little explanation hut which contained a ton of wolf related material.
 It was all rather interesting, but Damian was still figuring out where he was, so it was time to move on.